coleifer/peewee/docs/peewee/api.rst

             You can specify arbitrarily complex joins, though for more complex queries it may be more efficient to use :py:func:`prefetch`.
 In short, try both and see what works best for your data-set.

+        .. note:: For more information, see the :ref:`nplusone` document.

     .. py:method:: annotate(related_model, aggregation=None)